wljjlu/p1_navigation/README.md

 ### Introduction

-This project contains a solution to the first solution of udacity Deep Reinforcement Learning nanodegree, which trains an agent to navigate (and collect bananas!) in a large, square world.
+This project contains a solution to the first project of udacity Deep-Reinforcement-Learning nano-degree, which trains an agent to navigate and collect bananas in a large, square world.

 ![Image of Agent playing](images/play.gif)